 Lanny’s political career dates back to the early 1980s, when he worked for the Republican National Committee, managed Haley Barbour’s U.S. Senate race in 1982 and served as the Executive Director of the Mississippi Republican Party for three years.
 In 1988, he served as Southern Political Director for Vice President Bush’s presidential campaign.
 Lanny directed 10 states in the Super Tuesday primaries and 11 states in the general election.
 All 21 state efforts were victorious.

 Lanny’s work for the Bush family continued with his role as national chairman of the Bush-Cheney 2000 Entertainment Task Force and entertainment coordinator for the 2001 Bush Inaugural.
 He later served as a Ranger as well as a member of the Bush 2004 National Finance Committee.
 In 1998, he was one of three transition directors for Governor-elect Jeb Bush.

 Lanny is a founder of the Trust for the National Mall and currently serves on the Board of Directors.
-He also serves as National Treasurer for the Duke of Edinburgh’s Award in the United States.
-He is an elder in the Presbyterian Church and is currently Chairman of the Westminster Presbyterian Foundation.
+He is also an elder in the Presbyterian Church and most recently served as Chairman of the Westminster Presbyterian Foundation.
 He received his undergraduate degree in accounting and JD from the University of Mississippi.
 An avid student of American history, Lanny has completed renovations in the historic district of his hometown of Corinth, Miss.
 He and his wife, Susan, have one daughter and reside in Alexandria, Va.